bytedance/lightseq/README.md

 Detailed building introduction is available [here](docs/build.md).

 ## Getting Started
 We provide several samples here to show the usage of LightSeq.
-Complete user guide is available [here](docs/guide.md).
+Refer to the complete [user guide](./docs/guide.md) and [examples](./docs/examples.md) for more details.

 ### LightSeq Training from Scratch
 You can use the modules provided by LightSeq to build your own models.
 The following is an example of building a Transformer encoder layer.